openrport/openrport/README.md

 ## Quickstart guide
 <a name="run-server"></a>
 ### Run the server without installation
-If you quickly want to run the rport server without installation, run the following commands from any unprivelegd user account.
+If you quickly want to run the rport server without installation, run the following commands from any unprivileged user account.
 ```
 wget https://github.com/cloudradar-monitoring/rport/releases/download/0.1.21/rport_0.1.21_Linux_x86_64.tar.gz
 sudo tar vxzf rport_0.1.21_Linux_x86_64.tar.gz rportd
 KEY=$(openssl rand -hex 18)
-./rportd --log-level info --data-dir /var/tmp/ --key $KEY --auth client1:123
+./rportd --log-level info --data-dir /var/tmp/ --key $KEY --auth user1:1234
 ```
 Rportd will be listening on the default port 8080 for client connections.
-Grab the generated fingerprint from `/var/tmp/reportd-fingerprint.txt` and use it for secure client connections.
+Grab the generated fingerprint from `/var/tmp/rportd-fingerprint.txt` and use it for secure client connections.
 <a name="install-server"></a>

 ### Install and run the rport server